scheingraber/oq_model_explorer/README.md

 Openquake model explorer.

 # Info
 This is some python code to _visualize_, _analyze_ and _simplify_ Openquake models.
-Since some functionality that is not meant to be published here has been removed without further adjustments, the current state of the code is broken.
+Some functionality that is not meant to be published here has been removed.

 Dependencies include: